 2. Vitamin C

 Vitamin C is a water-soluble vitamin with a range of benefits to support your health, including the health of your eye.
 Although it is most often associated with immune health, vitamin C is just as important for its role as a powerful antioxidant that supports cell health in the body.
-These free radicals can lead to the oxidation of healthy cells and cause premature aging.

 There are many excellent sources of vitamin C, including citrus fruits, peppers, and green vegetables.